 Below you will find a list of things that I experienced in Barcelona.
-As this was a vacation, I spent my days in a relaxation-mode.
+As this was a vacation, I spent my days in a relaxation mode.
 It took me two days to see all these things, but I’m sure that it is possible to go through them in a day.

-One of the most popular destinations in Barcelona is Sagrada Familia Roman Catholic church.
+One of the most popular destinations in Barcelona is the Sagrada Familia Roman Catholic church.
 It was designed by Antoni Gaudi and is still in the building process – for more than a hundred years.
 The church is very impressive and can be seen from many higher points around the city, where people enjoy the panorama views.

 On the day when I visited the church at around noon, all the tickets for that day already had been sold out.
 So if you plan a visit to Sagrada Familia, I’d suggest buying tickets online a few days before the planned visit.

 Many of the fairytale houses from the pictures of Barcelona on the internet are located in Park Guell.
 It was designed by Antoni Gaudi.
-The park consists of a part that is available for public and a part where you have to pay an entry fee, if you want to get in.
+The park consists of a part that is available for the public and a part where you have to pay an entry fee if you want to get in.
 The colorful houses are inside the paid area.

 I strolled through the free part, and it was amazing.
 All paths in the park lead upwards, where an amazing panorama view of Barcelona is revealed.
 There were several fairytale-like constructions in the park on the way up, which offered some shade and rest during the climb.

 La Rambla is a famous pedestrian street, which is around 1 km long and leads to the Christopher Columbus Monument near the sea.
 The street is very popular among tourists, so there all of the usual tourist attractions can be found.
-There you can enjoy a coffee or some sangria, buy souvenirs, see the interesting architecture of the surrounding buildings and keep your things secure from the pickpocketers.
+There you can enjoy some delicious seafood, a coffee or some sangria, buy souvenirs, see the interesting architecture of the surrounding buildings and keep your things secure from the pickpocketers.

-The oldest parts of Barcelona are encompassed in Gothic Quarter.
+The oldest parts of Barcelona are encompassed in the Gothic Quarter.
 It is conveniently located just next to La Rambla, so after a stroll through the loud and active pedestrian street, you can get lost in the quiet maze of small streets.
 There are many architectural elements on the surrounding houses that are fascinating.
 And small streets often end in squares, where pubs are located.

 One of the most impressive buildings in the quarter is Barcelona Cathedral.
 There are gargoyles on its roof, which adds some mystique to the massive building.